RoboticAgents/project2/README.md

 ### Required Modification

 You must modify this basic implementation in at least one way.
 Choose one or more:
-- Change the timer duration (e.g., 3 seconds or 10 seconds)
+- Change the timer duration
 - Add logic so both red and green lights are OFF during the siren phase
 - Add a second timer for a multi-stage warning system- Make the siren pulse (on/off) during the warning period instead of continuous